Harshita248/Vocab_Builder/README.md

 # vocab_builder

-`A vocabulary building app i.e. dictionary which will you can use to increase your vocabulary as you watch movies or read books.`
+#### `A vocabulary building app i.e. dictionary which you can use to increase your vocabulary as you watch movies or read books.`

 ## Screenshot